angel-codes/100-days-of-code/log.md

 ### Day 44: October 28, 2020

 **Today's Progress:** Today I continued working with the project "Node Sender" part of the React.js course that I am taking.

+### Day 45: October 29, 2020

+**Today's Progress:** Today I working with the drop-zone of the Node Sender Client project and I take some freecodecamp lessons

+### Day 46: October 30, 2020

+**Today's Progress:** I'm still working on the Node Sender project, the drop-zone functionality to upload files to the backend is almost finished